 - Put a prusik knot on the rope, or have the person that abseiled before you belay you from the bottom (i.e., fireman belay).

 - When you get to the bottom of the abseil, yell "Off Rope!" so that the next person can rappel down.
-If there is a chance your group cannot hear you (e.g., loud waterfalls), develop a signal system before any rappels commence.
+If there is a chance your group cannot hear you (e.g., loud waterfalls), discuss a plan and develop a signal system before any rappels commence.

-- Once the whole party is down, untie your stopper knots, and pull one end of the rope quickly and smoothly.
+- Once the whole party is down, untie your stopper knots, and pull one end of the rope quickly and smoothly (DRT).
 Yell "Rope!" as the rope drops.
 Ideally, the most experienced canyoners in the group should be the first and last down.

 As your skills improve, so will your appetite for more difficult trips.
-The difficulty of a canyon is based on its ease of access, awkwardness of abseils, commitment levels, and navigation.
+The difficulty of a canyon is based on its ease of access, the awkwardness of abseils, commitment levels, and navigation.
 You will never stop learning new skills and techniques, especially as knowledge and technology evolve over time.
 If you enjoy the experience, you should be learning basic rescue techniques and 'rig for rescue'.

 - Point out sharp edges to others.
 Abseil in a straight line to avoid rubbing your rope from side to side.
 Try not to bounce up and down for the same reason, to avoid abrasions on your rope.
 When possible, use someone's bag as a rope protector on an edge, and tether it to the anchor; the last person must remove it before abseiling.